BrunoFerreiraDev/NodeJS-with-WorkSpace/README.md

 # shortner-backend
-shortner is a web site for shortnen links, in this repository is the backend.
+shortner is a web site for shorten links, in this repository is the backend.